 At around midnight on New Year’s Eve (Omisoka), you will hear bells ringing in Buddhist temples for more than an hour.
 The bells are rung exactly 108 times representing earthly desires called Bonnou.
 Each strike of the bell removes one troubling Bonnou, and after the 108th strike, you will be ready to start a new year free of problems.

 Sending New Year’s cards (Nenjajo)

 Cards marked to be delivered on January 1st are sent to family, friends, and work colleagues.
-In 2022, the cards will feature tiger designs because it is the year of the tiger according to the traditional Chinese zodiac.
+In 2024, the cards will feature Dragon designs because it is the year of the Dragon according to the traditional Chinese zodiac.